We've finally brought support for searching with multiple Railcards to TrainSplit.

 Can I use multiple Railcards in one booking?

 Yes.
-TrainSplit allows you to apply up to three different Railcards across passengers in a single booking, automatically applying the correct discounts.
+TrainSplit allows you to apply up to three different Railcards across passengers in a single booking, automatically applying the appropriate discounts.

 How does TrainSplit handle different Railcards?

-Do I still get split ticket savings with multiple Railcards?
+Do I still get split tickets with multiple Railcards?

 How many Railcards can I use in one search?